Mummy's boy killer whales bring on menopause, long life

 "Our research suggests they have developed the longest menopause of any non-human species so they can offer this level of commitment to their older offspring."

-Foster's team, which included scientists at the United States Center for Whale Research and Pacific Biological Station in Canada, analyzed 36 years of records on the members of two populations of killer whales in the North Pacific ocean, off the U.S. and Canadian coasts.
+Foster's team, which included scientists at the United States Centre for Whale Research and Pacific Biological Station in Canada, analysed 36 years of records on the members of two populations of killer whales in the North Pacific ocean, off the U.S. and Canadian coasts.

 They found that the presence of a mother killer whale who was not reproducing significantly increased her offspring's survival.